 The definition includes disabilities of different severity, visible as well as non-visible and disabilities the effects of which may come and go.

-Refers to people who receive Family Day’s services.
+- Customers – Refers to people who receive Family Day services.

-Family Day will strive to make communication more accessible by considering the needs of people with disabilities during the planning stage of services.
+Family Day will strive to make written information and other forms of communication more accessible by considering the needs of people with disabilities during the planning stage of services.

-Family Day will communicate with an individual with a disability in a way that takes the person’s disability into account.
+Family Day will communicate with an individual with a disability in a way that takes into account their disability.
 The Agency will consider how the disability affects the way that the person expresses, receives or processes communications.
 Where possible, Family Day will ask the person directly how to communicate with them.

 Changing the usual method of communication